 You can copy your Service Integration Key from PagerDuty:

 Configuration > Services > Service Details > Integrations

 That's it!
 Our PagerDuty notification is now ready to go.
 We just need a failed deployment now....so let me go kill a canary or something.

 Below is a screenshot showing an instance of our deployment workflow (Prod GCP Docker Workflow) that happened to fail.

 A few seconds later, all hell breaks loose on my phone:

 Logging into PagerDuty also confirms our failed deployment incident:

-Feel free to test our new PagerDuty support with a 15-day trial of Harness.
+Feel free to test our new PagerDuty support with a free trial of Harness.